The Man and the History Behind Columbia’s Chester Kuttner Foundation

 The National and Olympic Campaigns Program provide grants for sailors in competition.
 Bob Willis’ 2012 Olympic campaign is the most recent example of the Foundation’s support.
 Racing camps and regattas have also been a part of this program’s funding.

-The third program, Sustained Scholarship Support, furthers the Foundation’s mission by providing continuing support for qualifying scholarship students who have the desire and who would benefit from a long-term competitive sailing program spanning multiple years.
+The Sustained Scholarship Support Program furthers the Foundation’s mission by providing continuing support for qualifying scholarship students who have the desire and who would benefit from a long-term competitive sailing program spanning multiple years.
 Seven scholarship students have continued in Columbia’s Junior Sailing Program for over 4 years.

 Michael Ramos, who graduated last month from Muchin College Prep, will complete his 7th year in the Sustained Scholarship Program.
 Michael received his first Scholarship in 2007 at the age of 12, starting with the prams and working his was up to Columbia’s Junior Sailing Team.